viveknaskar/viveknaskar/README.md

 ### Hey Guys! 👋
 ![](https://komarev.com/ghpvc/?username=viveknaskar&color=blue)

-This is Vivek, a Senior Software developer with a strong interest in Cloud and Cloud-Native technologies. 🎯
+This is Vivek, a senior software developer with a strong interest in cloud and cloud-native technologies. 🎯

-I primarily write code in Java and with Spring-boot as my framework of choice.
-I mostly work in applications having microservices architecture.
-I have also worked in the front-end technologies (and libraries) like jQuery, Angular along with HTML, CSS and programming languages such as Python, Typescript and JS.
-However, I love learning about Cloud-Native technologies, and I am also a Google cerified Associate Cloud Engineer. ☁️🚀
+I primarily write code in Java, with Spring Boot as my framework of choice.
+I primarily work on microservices-based applications.
+Furthermore, I have also worked in the front-end technologies (and libraries) like jQuery, Angular along with HTML, CSS, and programming languages such as Python, Typescript and JS.
+However, I love learning about Cloud-Native technologies, and I am also a Google certified Associate Cloud Engineer. ☁️🚀

 <p float="left">